wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 To help check whether the cron job will run properly, you can run the job hourly instead of daily by directly modifying the crontab via `sudo crontab -u postgres -e`.

-Backups will be created in subdirectories of `/var/lib/postgresql/backups/`, e.g. `/var/lib/postgresql/backups/2017-07-04-daily/`
+If ZIP_ALL_BACKUPS is disabled, backups will be created in subdirectories of `/var/lib/postgresql/backups/`, e.g. `/var/lib/postgresql/backups/2017-07-04-daily/`

+If ZIP_ALL_BACKUPS is enabled, backups will be created as `.tar.gz` files in `/var/lib/postgresql/backups/`, e.g. `/var/lib/postgresql/backups/2017-07-04-daily.tar.gz`

 For more info on how and which backups are made, see `/var/lib/postgresql/scripts/pg_backup_rotated.sh`.